Nolensville Real Estate and Homes For SaleCity

 In the past year in Nolensville there were 48% less assaults, 54% less burglaries, 32% less robberies, 74% less vehicle thefts compared to the national median.

 Nolensville is an incredibly safe area to reside.
-With crime rates far below those of other Nashville neighborhoods, it’s easy to see why so many residents extend neighborly hospitality.
+With crime rates far below those of other Nashville cities, it’s easy to see why so many residents extend neighborly hospitality.

 Cost of Living in Nolensville

-The peace, quiet, and quaint charm of Nolensville comes with a hefty price tag for the Nashville area.
-Because homes are mostly new construction, inventory is limited, and homes tend to be large with relatively sizable lots, the cost of living here is considerably higher.
-Nolenville is 30% more expensive than the U.S. national average.
-Most of this hike is in home prices (with the average home in Nolensville costing about $546,006).
+The peace, quiet, and quaint charm of Nolensville come with a hefty price tag for the Nashville area.
+Because homes are mostly new construction, inventory is limited, and homes tend to be large with relatively sizable lots, the cost of living here is considerably high.
+Nolensville is 30% more expensive than the U.S. national average.
+Most of this hike is due to home prices with the median home in Nolensville costing about $820,000.

 - Education costs 29.70% more than the national average.